not-only-code/qtranslate-slug/readme.md

 ![Qtranslate Slug logo](http://codingsomething.files.wordpress.com/2013/01/qts-logo.png?w=200)

-Adds support for permalink translations and fix some QTranslate deficiencies since WordPress 3.0
+Adds support for permalink ( slug / url ) translations for QTranslate-X
 ## Description

 **Qtranslate Slug** is an addon to QTranslate-X that adds support for permalinks translations.
 [Qtranslate-X](http://wordpress.org/plugins/qtranslate-x/) is a must have plugin for Multilingual Websites.